omribar123/tweeter-peek/README.md

 # Twitter-Peek

-This is a we application which displays list of a chosen Twitter account’s followers.
+Twitter-Peek is a web application which displays list of a chosen Twitter account’s followers.
 The app supports sorting of the current list by Account Name and by Screen Name.

 # Installation and Execution